 Mexican Hat, Thimbleflower

-Prairie Coneflower's tall cone (up to 1.5 in) of dark tubular florets is surrounded at its base by 4-12 backward-bending, yellow-orange petals.
-It's easy to understand why it's also known as Mexican Hat and Thimbleflower.
+Prairie Coneflowers' tall cones (up to 1.5 in) of dark tubular florets are surrounded at their base by 4-12 backward-bending, yellow-orange petals.
+It's easy to understand why they're also known as Mexican Hats and Thimbleflowers.

-The plant flowers from July to September along the sides of roads or in dry grassland areas throughout western Canada, Ontario, and the west-central United States.
+The plants flower from July to September along the sides of roads or in dry grassland areas throughout western Canada, Ontario, and the west-central United States.

-Prairie Coneflower is 10-24 in tall with multiple stiff, grooved stems.
+Prairie Coneflowers are 10-24 in tall with multiple stiff, grooved stems.
 The leaves are deeply divided and up to 6 in long.

 Did you know?
-The mature seed head smells like licorice or anise when crushed.
+The mature seed heads smell like licorice or anise when crushed.

 See Also: Aster, Black-eyed Susan, Gaillardia, Philadelphia Fleabane, Prairie Sunflower, Tufted Fleabane